 PowerMax was deployed as a replacement/tech refresh for our existing VNX.

 We were using XtremIO before this.
 We have all of the features that were available there.
 Relatively, there is nothing new that we are using.

 We had some challenges with our core banking system.
 There were performance issues, which was the reason we went to XtremIO All-Flash.
 NVME has really helped us here because anything less than XtremIO would have caused us issues.
 So, PowerMax is the best replacement or fit right now.
 In fact, we have seen that it has really improved the performance as well.

 We have been using Dell EMC PowerMax NVMe for around one year.

-Vipindas K.P says in a Dell EMC PowerMax NVMe review
+Vipindas K.P says in a Dell PowerMax NVMe review

 Product Manager at a tech services company with 10,001+ employees

 It is important for our clients that PowerMax provides NVMe scale-out capabilities.
 They are also getting great performance as compared to the old storage array model.